-The most obvious, and possibly our favorite, use of Bluetooth in healthcare is to build a complete asset tracking system.
+The most obvious, and possibly our favorite, use of IoT in healthcare is to build a complete asset tracking system.
 It’s no secret: hospitals equipment is expensive.
 And it’s easy for that equipment to go missing.
 Studies have found that hospitals will purchase 10-20% more equipment than necessary just because staff often has a hard time locating and using assets.

 Who is traveling where?
 How are employees performing?
-Bluetooth tags in healthcare do much more track assets or send notifications.
-They generate valuable data to help hospitals function better in the future.
+BLE-based IoT solutions deliver valuable data to help hospitals function better in the future.
 Most importantly, this can help everyone that uses or runs a hospital.
 Visitors can benefit from data-informed floor plans and scheduling.
 Administrators can benefit from very clear data on how efficiently their hospital is operating.
 Managers can optimize the work environment for their employees, and doctors and nurses can experience better planning and scheduling because of data.

 Doctors and nurses see several patients each day.
 That’s a lot of files to keep track of.
 It also leaves a lot of downtown and back-and-forth.
 One popular use case includes uses Bluetooth to deliver relevant patient files to the doctor as they enter the room.
 This means less time is wasted hunting down files.
 Similarly, indoor navigation can help patients find the right room in a large wing, fast, and even show staff the fastest route to their next appointment.
 There will always be a large number of patients moving through the hospital; Bluetooth means all those movements can be optimized for speed and comfort.